 You'll find a couple of excellent, easily accessible beaches in Carmel.

-Just south of town off Highway One, Carmel River State Beach offers a beautiful place to watch the sunset.
+Just south of town off California Highway 1, Carmel River State Beach offers a beautiful place to watch the sunset.

 In town, Carmel Beach at the end of Ocean Avenue has a lovely stretch of white sand that's fun for a walk, sunbathing or people watching.